jenidub/aisd-wde-4-Intermediate-flexbox/README.md

 </html>
 ```

+**Explanation:**
+- `<!DOCTYPE html>` declares the document type and version of HTML.
+- The `<html lang="en">` tag defines the language of the document as English.
+- `<meta charset="UTF-8" />` sets the character encoding to UTF-8, which supports most characters from various languages.
+- The `<meta name="viewport" content="width=device-width, initial-scale=1.0" />` tag ensures the website is responsive by setting the viewport to the width of the device and scaling the content accordingly.
+- The `<title>` tag sets the title of the webpage, which appears in the browser tab.
+- The `<link rel="stylesheet" href="style.css" />` tag links the external CSS file (`style.css`) to the HTML document for styling.

 #### Add the Navigation Bar

 In `index.html`, within the `<body>` tag, add the following code for the navigation bar: